 Before diving into how to mitigate the human factors of cybersecurity, perhaps it is best to understand what the term actually represents.
 The human factors of cybersecurity represent the actions or events when human error results in a successful hack or data breach.
 Now, you may have the impression that hackers are simply looking for a weak entry point that naturally exists within a system.
 However, more often than not, they find a weak link that was caused by human hands.

-According to BakerHostetler's Data Security Incident Report, human error accounted for 24% of cyber security incidents, finishing only second to Phishing/Malware at 31% (which still requires a human error to activate).
-Sharing of passwords, poor patch management, double-clicking on unsafe URLs, and organizational access through a personal device is just a few human errors that lead to a security threat, many of which could be mitigated.
+According to Verizon’s 2022 Data Breach Investigations Report, human error accounted for 82% of data breaches.
+Sharing of passwords, poor patch management, double-clicking on unsafe URLs, and organizational access through a personal device are just a few human errors that lead to a security threat, many of which could be mitigated.

 But why should you care?

 Besides the security of your customer’s information and the life of your website, cyber hacks can prove to be very costly for not only your reputation but also your bottom line.
-In 2016, the Ponemon Institute found the average consolidated total cost of a data breach has hit a record high of $4.35 million.
+In 2022, IBM and the Ponemon Institute found the average cost of a data breach has hit a record high of $4.35 million.
 That’s a good chunk of change for actions or events that could be avoided with the right tool.

-So what can you do to mitigate the easily avoidable human factors of cyber security?
+So what can you do to mitigate the easily avoidable human factor of cybersecurity?
 Here are three easy tips to get you started.

 1. Educate Your Employees about Social Engineering

-Now, there are many ways someone can break into your system through social engineering.
+There are many ways someone can break into your system through social engineering.
 Social engineering is the use of media to manipulate people into giving up confidential information.
 With up to 90% of malicious breaches resulting from social engineering attacks, your organization would no doubt benefit from providing regular cybersecurity awareness training.
 Here are some examples of social engineering to share with your employees:

 - Spear Phishing is a variation of phishing that reaches fewer victims but tends to be much more successful.
 Highly customized emails are typically sent to a much smaller number of potential victims and try to use familiarity to fool the victim into buying into the scam.